-Students select from a range of subjects while they are in Year 10 in preparation for Years 11 & 12.
+STAGE 6 Years 11 &12 Students must study 2 units of English and may select a range of pathways resulting in different patterns of study.
+Students select from a range of subjects while they are in Year 10 in preparation for completing the HSC qualification in Years 11 & 12.
 (The line structure is subject to change) in response to the year group selections and preferences.